 Earn-outs are tricky

-Earn-outs are tricky as well.
-Earn-outs are more prevalent when the seller presents a strong growth forecast (for which he/she wants value).
-If the seller will not entertain an earn-out, does that mean he/she does not believe in the forecast?
-They are not usually ironclad.
 Many earn-out proposals begin with a premise along the following lines.
-If you achieve $5 million in EBITDA you will earn another $x amount in purchase price.
-Does this mean that if the company generates $4.9 million you get nothing? … and how is EBITDA calculated?
-The acquiring company could incur discretionary expenses that you would not incur, or layer on additional overhead or, most drastic, a fundamental change of business direction could be required?
+If you achieve $5 million in EBITDA next year then we will pay you another $x amount in purchase price.
+Does this mean that if the company generates $4.9 million the seller gets nothing? … and how is EBITDA calculated?
+The acquiring company could incur discretionary expenses that they attribute to newly acquired subsidiary that were not incurred before, or layer on additional overhead or, most drastic, a fundamental change of business direction could be required?

 There are many possible situations to consider and many creative mechanisms and approaches to making vendor notes and earn-outs work.
 For example, if the seller agrees that 75% of the earn-out will be paid if 75% of the target revenues are reached then he/she should also seek 125% of the earn-out when 125% of the revenues are reached.
 Earn-outs can be tied to achieving development milestones, securing customer contracts but if earn-outs are based on the financial statements, then the higher up the income statement (i.e. sales vs. profit) the better… less room for manipulation.
 From a legal perspective it is important that purchase and sale contracts are clear, account for all possible scenarios, and that security is properly perfected in all relevant jurisdictions.